felixbur/nkululeko/README.md

 Here are some examples of typical output:

 ### Confusion matrix
-Per default, Nkululeko displays results as a  confusion matrix, using binning with regression.
+Per default, Nkululeko displays results as a confusion matrix using binning with regression.

 <img src="images/conf_mat.png" width="500px"/>